Early Years Resources

 - Safe travelling practices such as holding a grown-up’s hand when crossing a road and putting on a restraint whenever travelling in a motor vehicle.

 - Poisonous substances, passive smoking and only using over-the-counter or prescription drugs when given by a trusted adult.

 - Personal strengths, making friends, showing gratitude and recognising emotions.

-The teacher resource provides learning activities that help teachers deliver contemporary, age-appropriate resilience, drug education and road safety programs.
+Challenges and Choices provides learning activities that help teachers deliver contemporary, age-appropriate resilience, drug education and road safety programs.
 Practical examples of how teachers and families can promote the learning of personal and social skills (such as helpful thinking, positive attitudes, recognising and managing emotional responses, seeking help, and making friends) in children are also provided.
-The workshop unpacks this resource.

 National Practices for Early Childhood Road Safety Education